 - Positive symptoms - also known as psychotic symptoms.
-These are symptoms that appear, which people without schizophrenia do not have.
-For example, delusion.
+For example, delusions and hallucinations.

-- Negative symptoms - these refer to elements that are taken away from the individual; loss or absence of normal traits or abilities that people without schizophrenia normally have.
-For example, blunted emotion.
+- Negative symptoms - these refer to elements that are taken away from the individual.
+For example, absence of facial expressions or lack of drive to do things.

-- Cognitive symptoms - these are symptoms within the person's thought processes.
+- Cognitive symptoms - these affect the person's thought processes.
 They may be positive or negative symptoms, for example, poor concentration is a negative symptom.

-- Emotional symptoms - these are symptoms within the person's feelings.
-They are usually negative symptoms, such as blunted emotions.
+- Emotional symptoms - these are usually negative symptoms, such as blunted emotions.

 Below is a list of the major symptoms:

-- Hallucinations - hearing voices is much more common than seeing, feeling, tasting, or smelling things which are not there, but seem very real to the patient.
+- Hallucinations - hearing voices is much more common than seeing, feeling, tasting, or smelling things which are not there, however, people with schizophrenia may experience a wide range of hallucinations.

-- Lack of motivation (avolition) - the patient loses his/her drive.
-Everyday automatic actions, such as washing and cooking are abandoned.
-It is important that those close to the patient understand that this loss of drive is due to the illness, and has nothing to do with slothfulness.
+- Lack of motivation (avolition) - the patient loses their drive.
+Everyday actions, such as washing and cooking, are abandoned.

 - Poor expression of emotions - responses to happy or sad occasions may be lacking, or inappropriate.